Project Moses Whiz Kids

 It looks like officials today, whether national or local, have no clear decision procedure to meet the challenges faced now.
 None which can be used to predict based on data on hand.
 No capacity to see the future and adapt accordingly.

-Whiz kids run Project Moses themselves.
+Whiz kids run Project Moses themselves; they have been at it since January 20.
 They observe patterns emerging out of the news coming out of China.
 All about Wuhan coronavirus.
 They identify issues.
 Issues pertaining to the capability of Philippine hospitals.
 They brain-storm the matter through sleepless nights — so many nights despite struggle to keep their start-up afloat.
 Quietly, they lay down solutions they think they can deliver.
 They ask health professionals to vet their ideas.
 Then, coding, iterations, brain-storming, more sleepless nights.

 Meanwhile, us advisers, boomers, we ring the bell, call attention to their work.
 (Team lawyer is originator of project name, also a boomer.)